JessicaBarclay/CV/jessica-barclay-cv.md

 #### Team player

-I created technically sound work for advertising and the web, having worked closely with designers and marketing teams at Noble Studios.
+As Photographer at Noble Studios I created technically sound work for advertising and the web, working closely with designers and marketing teams.
-I am comfortable communicating with and approaching colleagues to seek advice or offer help, and have extensive experience in communicating with clients to achieve what they are looking for as I was expected to do on a daily basis.
+I am comfortable communicating with colleagues to seek advice or offer help, and have extensive experience in communicating with clients to achieve what they are looking for, as I was expected to do this on a daily basis.

 #### Technical ability